-HAE is a hereditary disease, and children have a 50% chance of inheriting HAE if one parent has the disease.
+HAE is a hereditary condition, and children have a 50% chance of inheriting HAE if one parent has the condition.
 However, the absence of a family history does not rule out the diagnosis of HAE, as scientific reports indicate that as many as 25% of HAE cases result from a spontaneous mutation of the C1-Inhibitor gene at conception.
-Children of these patients may also inherit HAE.
+Children of these individuals may also inherit HAE.

-The age of HAE onset varies considerably; however, symptoms usually appear early in life, most often by age 13.
-In one study, half of patients reported onset of their symptoms by age seven, and over two thirds became symptomatic by age 13.
+The age of HAE onset varies considerably, however, symptoms usually appear early in life, most often by age 13.
+In one study, half of participants reported onset of their symptoms by age seven, and over two thirds became symptomatic by age 13.
 There is an increased frequency of attacks during puberty or adolescence.

-The guidelines provide the medical community with a comprehensive scientific overview of HAE in all its forms (type 1, type 2, and HAE with Normal C1-Inhibitor) and offer best practices that emphasize the importance of the patient voice in determining an optimal treatment approach.
+These guidelines provide the medical community with a comprehensive scientific overview of HAE in all its forms (Type I, Type II, and HAE with Normal C1-Inhibitor) and offer best practices that emphasize the importance of the patient voice in determining an optimal treatment approach.

 HAE therapies may be an appropriate choice for use with children.
-Parents should work with their child's HAE physician expert to create an individualized treatment plan for each child.
+Parents should work with their child's HAE physician expert to create an individualized treatment plan for their child.

 The US HAEA is committed to helping HAE families overcome barriers, successfully manage HAE, and lead normal lives.
 Here, you can find links to important resources that will help you navigate life as a HAE parent.
 Below are resources for parents of children with HAE, as well as some child-focused resources for parents to be aware of.
 Be sure to check back for new resources as your child grows and approaches different stages of adolescence!

 Learning to cope with HAE is particularly challenging for children, teens, and young adults.
 HAE attacks may spark fear and sadness in addition to discomfort and pain.
-The HAEA is now offering personalized support boxes that we mail out directly to them to help cope with these times.
-Choose from the age groups below to request a kit for your child.
+The HAEA Cares Program offers personalized support kits to help your child cope with these times.
+Choose from the age groups below to request a kit.